Mrs. Murphy & Mrs. Stewart

 Sweet Pepper was once suplexed so hard through a table that the impact on his back bruised his ribs….
 IN THE FRONT!

-Sunday Night @ Gus Pub with The Royal Volts & James Bradley Band
+Sunday Night @ Gus Pub with The Drug Rugs, The Royal Volts & James Bradley Band

 On May 20th, the Maritime Tattoo Festival after party will take place at Gus’ Pub & Grill!
 This year we decided to mix it up a bit and showcase some amazing bands & open it to you guys, the public!
 We can’t wait to see you all there and support some awesome local talent!